TanishkYadav989/Bare_Metal_Drivers_for_STM32L4/EXTI_INTERRUPT/README.md

 EXTI_9_5_IRQHandler handles the function that the Interrupt will perform.
 Inside this we look for the Pending Interrupt Flag in Pending Register 1 & Clears the Flag by setting PR1 pin 9 when its role is finished.

+Laslty in the main fuction, I call the the LED_ACTIVATE() from gpio.h, button_init() & exti_init() and perform the operation of toggling the led when the button is pressed.